Aliherawi7/eShop_Api/README.md

 easier and faster where people can easily find, buy and receive their essential items.

-eshop-API was created and developed with Spring boot v2.7.1, Java v8, spring security v5.7.2, H2 in memory database v2.1.214 and Oauth v4.0.0
+eshop-API is created and developed with Spring boot v2.7.1, Java v8, spring security v5.7.2, H2 in memory database v2.1.214 and Oauth v4.0.0

 ### Security